-Even though aggressive repayment and waiting for PSLF are polar opposite strategies, borrowers who are on the fence can split the difference.
+Even though aggressive repayment and waiting for PSLF are polar opposite strategies, borrowers on the fence can split the difference.

 Making Your Decision

-In some cases, the numbers will dictate that opting for PSLF is clearly the better alternative.
-For others, the best route will definitely be to just pay off the loans as fast as possible.
-Things get complicated when the numbers appear to be fairly close and there isn’t a clear best option.
+In some cases, the numbers will dictate that opting for PSLF is the better alternative.
+For others, the best route will be just to pay off the loans as fast as possible.
+Things get complicated when the numbers appear relatively close.

-As you evaluate your options, there are a number of questions you should ask yourself:
+As you evaluate your circumstances, there are several questions you should ask yourself:

-- How certain am I that I will be in public service for 10 years?
+- How certain am I that I will be in public service for ten years?

 - What will my income look like over the next decade?